tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Strap in, this one's complicated.
-Despite a pretty stellar TI10 3rd place finish, Zai and Matu were ready to move on from Secret and Puppey had to find replacements.
-How about iceiceice and Sumail?
+Despite a pretty stellar TI10 3rd place finish, Matu and Zai were ready to move on from Secret and Puppey had to find replacements.
+How about Sumail and iceiceice?
 Those sound pretty good, yeah?
 You'd think so, but no.

 Tour 1 and Tour 2 were worthy attempts at getting the roster to work, but it just wasn't happening.
 Sumail was so unconvinced, he jumped ship to Division 2 Nigma Galaxy for Tour 3 and Puppey poached Entity player Crystallis as a replacement.
 At the same time, Yapzor was mysteriously missing every week and Zayac was plucked by Puppey from pubs to stand-in.
 All those gyrations netted them... another 5th place in Tour 3.
 Zero possibility of getting to TI through points.